-There is a level of complexity and difficulty in comparing emissions limits around the world.
+31. There is a level of complexity and difficulty in comparing emissions limits around the world.
 Regulations for criteria emissions control vary widely from country to country, not only in absolute levels, but in how they are applied.
 Comparison of criteria emissions legislation is particularly difficult due, in part, to the following differences:

-- Differences in test cycles and changes in test cycles - Differences in vehicle categorization - Phase-ins of limit values, by year, and/or region - Differences in standards by fuel type - Fleet averaging, credits, debits, production average vs. max limits, etc - Differences in definition of full-life durability - Differences in type of regulatory pollutants.
+- (a) Differences in test cycles and changes in test cycles; - (b) Differences in vehicle categorization; - (c) Phase-ins of limit values, by year, and/or region; - (d) Differences in standards by fuel type; - (e) Fleet averaging, credits, debits, production average vs. max limits, etc; - (f) Differences in definition of full-life durability; - (g) Differences in type of regulatory pollutants.

-In the EU, criteria emission legislation is currently the EURO 5 standard.
-Other nations, such as India, China, Australia and Russia are phasing in versions of the EURO levels with schedules for phase in differing in time and/or region.
+32. In the EU, criteria emission legislation is currently the EURO 5 standard.
+Other nations, such as Australia, China, India and Russian Federation are phasing in versions of the EURO levels with schedules for phase in differing in time and/or region.
 These nations have made some other changes to these regulations such as modifying vehicle classification to better fit their market.